--Initial dose: 5 mcg subcutaneously twice a day for at least 1 month
+-Initial dose: 5 mcg subcutaneously twice a day within the 60-minute period before the morning and evening meals

--Maintenance dose: Based on clinical response, may increase to 10 mcg subcutaneously twice a day
+-Maintenance dose: After 1 month, may increase dose to 10 mcg subcutaneously twice a day based on clinical response

 -Maximum dose: 10 mcg twice a day

--Administer within the 60-minute period before the morning and evening meals; alternatively, may give before the two main meals of the day provided dosing is 6 hours or more apart; do not administer after a meal.
+-Alternatively, may give before the two main meals of the day provided dosing is 6 hours or more apart

--For patients who do switch, discontinue immediate-release exenatide on initiation of extended-release; transient elevations in blood glucose may occur and generally improve within the first 2 weeks of initiation.
+-Prior treatment with immediate-release product is not required; for patients who do switch, discontinue immediate-release at initiation of extended-release; transient blood glucose elevations may occur for approximately 2 to 4 weeks after switch

 Use: As an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus